polkadot-fellows/RFCs/text/0005-coretime-interface.md

 Requests that the Relay-chain send a `notify_revenue` message back at or soon after Relay-chain block number `when` whose `until` parameter is equal to `when`.

 The period in to the past which `when` is allowed to be may be limited; if so the limit should be understood on a channel outside of this proposal.
-In the case that the request cannot be servied because `when` is too old a block then a `notify_revenue` message must still be returned, but its `revenue`` field may be `None`.
+In the case that the request cannot be serviced because `when` is too old a block then a `notify_revenue` message must still be returned, but its `revenue` field may be `None`.

 #### `credit_account`